2018ik/2018ik.github.io/_wiki/revelation.markdown

 ### Paul

 ## Wisdom

 Revelation goes hand-in-hand with wisdom (Eph.
 1:??); we need wisdom as well as revelation.
 Neither of these items come from our natural mind, but our spirit.

-## Age of Revelation

-If you look at all the situation, it seems like it is imminent that the Lord is returning.

 ## High Peak